mit-orcd/orcd-docs-edit/docs/data-security.md

 ## Where can more sensitive data be processed and stored?

 The ORCD team is currently developing a system for more sensitive data.
 If you have sensitive data and would like to learn about our plans please feel free to get in touch at <orcd-help@mit.edu>.

+## Support team access to ORCD system accounts and resources

+Support staff may occasionally access accounts of other users to help debug and troubleshoot problems.
+All access will be limited to the minimum reasonably needed to address a problem.
+Staff will not share any data or contents beyond the needs for providing adequate systems support and ensuring stability and security of the systems.